barnabycollins/p5coursework/demo_explained.md

 }
 ```

-When p5 is loaded I need to create a canvas to fill the left 40% of the window, put it in my canvascontainer div so I can place it more precisely using CSS, and initialise the `PerlinNoise` class with the values I'd set at the start.
-I'm using the global p5 canvas so there's no need to pass in a renderer, hence the `undefined` in the first parameter.
+When p5 is loaded I need to create a canvas to fill the 40% of the window width, put it in my canvascontainer div so I can place it precisely using CSS, and initialise the `PerlinNoise` class with the values I'd set at the start.
+I'm using the global p5 canvas so there's no need to pass in a renderer, hence the `undefined` the first parameter.

 &nbsp;